Kokosaiid/Car-Meet-and-Cruise/README.md

   - Contact

 # 🌐 Technologies Used
-• HTML for structure
+• HTML for page structure

-• CSS for styling
+• CSS for styling and layout, including media queries for responsive design

-• JavaScript (basic) for interactivity
+• JavaScript (basic) for simple interactive behavior